o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/overview.md

 ---
-description: ' The Amazon Lumberyard Asset Bundler is a tool that you use to package and deploy the actual assets that are used in your game.
+description: ' The Open 3D Engine Asset Bundler is a tool that you use to package and deploy the actual assets that are used in your game.
 This tool also provides timelier and more efficient content updates and patches. '
-title: What is the Amazon Lumberyard Asset Bundler?
+title: What is the Open 3D Engine Asset Bundler?
 ---
-# What is the Amazon Lumberyard Asset Bundler? {#asset-bundler-overview}
+# What is the Open 3D Engine Asset Bundler? {#asset-bundler-overview}

 The Asset Bundler is a command\-line tool, `AssetBundlerBatch.exe`, and a set of specific file formats generated and used by the tool\.